Altinn/altinn-studio-docs/content/app/design/guidelines/components/radiobutton/_index.en.md

 ---

 ### Radio buttons are picked when:
-- you don't have too many choices
+- You don't have too many choices (max 7)
-- comparing choices should be easy
+- There is no obvious recommended choice
-- you want the user to consider all alternatives
+- You want the user to consider and compare all alternatives
-- the choices are unknown to the user.

 ### Guidelines
 - Radio buttons should always have a connected text, and should never be alone.